Single-index models for extreme value index regression: Introduction

-In single index models, we need to estimate the linear coefficient parameter vector and the one-dimensional nonparametric function.
+In single index models, it is necessary to estimate the linear coefficient parameter vector and the one-dimensional nonlinear function.
 First, we assume that the Pareto-type-tailed model is the conditional distribution of the response variable as a function of the covariates.
-Then, the single index parameter and nonparametric function including EVI function is estimated via the maximum likelihood method after choosing extreme data using the peak over threshold (POT) method.
-For the nonparametric part in the single index model, we use the penalized spline method because it is computationally more efficient than the kernel method (see, Yu and Ruppert 2002, Wang and Yang 2009).
-Here, the estimator contains two tuning parameters: the threshold value in POT and the smoothing parameter in smoothing spline.
-These two tuning parameters are an automatically selected discrepancy score, in the context of Pareto distribution approximation, as proposed by Wang and Tsai (2009).
-This score is more efficient and computationally expedient compared to that of cross-validation.
+Then, the single index parameter and nonlinear function including EVI is estimated via the maximum likelihood method after choosing extreme data using the peak over threshold (POT) method.
+We estimate the nonlinear component of the single-index model using penalized splines, a standard approach in semi-parametric modeling.
 We study the asymptotic distribution and the rate of convergence of the proposed estimator.
-From these results, we can verify whether the proposed single index model overcomes the problem of the curse of dimensionality.
+Based on these results, we can verify whether the proposed single index model overcomes the difficulty of the curse of dimensionality.
 The finite sample performance of the proposed single index model is examined using a Monte Carlo simulation.
-We also report a real data example using motor bike insurance data from Ohlsson (see, R package {\sf insuranceData}).
+We also report an empirical data example using motor bike insurance data presented by Ohlsson and Johansson (2010).

+Next, we explain why the spline method is used instead of other methods, such as the kernel smoothers, for estimating the nonlinear part.
+According to Yu and Ruppert (2002) and Wang and Yang (2009), the spline method is computationally more efficient than the kernel smoothers in the single index model.
+Furthermore, from a recent study of the regression with extreme value analysis, Youngman (2022) has proposed a very useful R-package called {\sf evgam}.
+The smoothing method used in {\sf evgam} is mainly splines.
+Consequently, the demand for the methodology and the theory of the spline method is expected to increase in the field of EVT.
+This expected demand motivates us to examine the spline method specifically in this study.

-The rest of the paper is organized as follows.
+The remainder of the paper is organized as presented below.
 Section 2 sets the single index model for EVI regression, the estimation procedure of the maximum likelihood method and tuning parameter selection.
-Asymptotic theory for the proposed estimator is established in Section 3.
-The simulation study is described in Section 4 while the real data example is given in Section 5.
-Section 6 concludes the paper.
-In Appendix, we review the important properties of splines and the technical lemmas and the proof of theorems are also provided.
+Asymptotic theory for the proposed estimator is established later in Section 3.
+The simulation study is described in Section 4.
+The empirical data example is given in Section 5.
+Thereafter, Section 6 concludes the paper.
+As presented in the Appendix, we review the important properties of splines and the technical lemmas and the proof of theorems are also provided.

-\section{Single index model}
+\section{Single Index Model}